DFerrari13/SmartFall-Multi-Model-Watch/README.md

     ```
     Make sure both buffers are aligned to the same time window (e.g., 2 seconds with overlapping frames).

-3. Prepare Dual Input for TFLite Inference
-    In your prediction module (`PredictionContext.java` or similar), convert both buffers into `ByteBuffer` or `TensorBuffer` objects:
+3. **Prepare Dual Input for TFLite Inference:** In your prediction module (`PredictionContext.java` or similar), convert both buffers into `ByteBuffer` or `TensorBuffer` objects:
     ```
     tflite.runForMultipleInputsOutputs(new Object[]{accTensor, gyroTensor}, outputMap);
     ```
     Ensure the model’s input shapes match the expected window dimensions (e.g., `[1, 128, 3]` for each sensor).

-4. Store and Upload Dual-Sensor Data
-    Update local JSON logging and upload formatting to include both sensor streams:
+4. **Store and Upload Dual-Sensor Data:** Update local JSON logging and upload formatting to include both sensor streams:
     ```bash
     {
       "uuid": "abc123",